San Clemente, California: Mexican and Post-Conquest eras

-San Clemente was included as part of Rancho Boca de la Playa, granted in 1846 by Governor Pío Pico to Emigdio Véjar.
+The northern part of San Clemente was included as part of Rancho Boca de la Playa, granted in 1846 by Governor Pío Pico to Emigdio Véjar.
 Following the American conquest of California, California came under United States sovereignty in 1848.
 In 1860, Véjar sold the rancho to Juan Ávila, grantee of Rancho Niguel, who later conveyed it to his son-in-law, Pablo Pryor.
+Pablo Pryor was poisoned and died in 1878.
+Juan Avila's other son-in-law, Marcus A. Forster (a grandson of Don Juan Forster who married Guadalupe Avila), then acquired the ranch.

+The rest of San Clemente was included in Rancho Los Desechos, granted to Felipe Carrillo in 1946.
+Carillo did not claim the land with the Public Land Commission.
+Don Juan Forster bought Carillo's claim and used land scrip to acquire the government's claim to the land.
+Foster's son Marcus also bought some of the Rancho Los Desechos land.